 Les Macarons de Philomène

-A famous shop in an ancient house with its statue of ‘Philomène’ on high often has queues along the street for its remarkable range of delicious macarons in all colours of the rainbow.
+This famous shop offers a remarkable range of delicious macarons in all colours of the rainbow.
 Try very Breton flavours like salted caramel and Plougastel strawberry or more exotic seasonal specials.

 13 rue Kéréon